Everything You Need To Know About Growing Your Own Smoothie Greens

 - How To Grow Your Own Smoothie Greens Indoors

 Planting your own smoothie greens garden is a great way to ensure that you have an ongoing supply of fresh, nutritious greens for your smoothie or salad any time you want them.
 Not only will you have the freshest produce possible, but you’ll save some money, too.
-Plus, it’s good emergency preparedness, as you’ll become more self reliant when you can produce some of your own food.
+Plus, it’s good for emergency preparedness, as you’ll become more self-reliant when you can produce some of your own food.

 You may have some initial costs for seeds, soil, or containers when you first plant your garden, but you’ll be able to reuse most of your supplies every year.
 Plus, you can collect seeds from your harvest to plant next year’s garden, which means that the longer you continue to plant and grow your own greens, the more inexpensive it will get.

-Whether you have a big backyard garden, a small outdoor patio, or a little sliver of available countertop, there’s a way to grow a greens garden in almost any space.
+Whether you have a big backyard garden, a small outdoor patio, or a little sliver of available countertop space, there’s a way to grow a greens garden in almost any space.
 All you need is a little water, a little light, and a little patience – and you’ll be sipping your success in no time!

 Benefits Of Growing Your Own Smoothie Greens

 There are obvious benefits to growing your own greens for smoothies – from being able to eliminate the use of pesticides to reducing your carbon footprint by getting vegetables that come from your backyard instead of from across the globe.
 You’ll also always have fresh vegetables on hand – and at a fraction of the price you’d pay at your local organic grocery store or farmers market.

 There are also less obvious benefits to growing your own smoothie greens.
 Research has shown that gardening can do everything from boosting your mood and physical fitness to helping improve your balance – and your kids’ eating habits!